Extreme Stochastic Variational Inference: Distributed and Asynchronous

 The goal of inference is to estimate $p\rbr{\pi, z, \theta | x, \alpha, n, \nu}$.
 However, computing this distribution requires marginalization over $x$, which is typically intractable.
 Therefore, variational inference \citep{BleKucMca16} approximates this distribution with a fully, factorized distribution of the following form:

-A $\sim$ over a symbol is used to denote that it is a parameter of the variational distribution.
+{\it A $\sim$ over a symbol is used to denote that it is a parameter of the variational distribution}.
 Note that $\variz_{i} \in \Delta_{K}$ and $z_{i,k} = q\rbr{z_{i} = k | \variz_{i}}$.
-Moreover, each of the factors in the variational distribution is assumed to belong to the same exponential family as the full conditionals of their counterparts in \eqref{eq:joint_p}.
-The parameters of the variational inference are estimated by maximizing the following evidence based lower-bound (ELBO) \citep{BleKucMca16}:
+Moreover, each of the factors in the variational distribution is assumed to belong to the same exponential family as their full conditional counterparts in \eqref{eq:joint_p}.
+The variational parameters are estimated by maximizing the following evidence lower-bound (ELBO) \citep{BleKucMca16}:

-Variational inference algorithms perform coordinate descent updates on $\Lcal$ by optimizing each set of variables, one at a time.
+Variational inference algorithms perform coordinate ascent updates on $\Lcal$ by optimizing each set of variables, one at a time.

 \paragraph{Update for $\varipi$}

 \paragraph{Update for $\varitheta_{k}$} The components of $\varitheta_{k}$ namely $\varin_{k}$ and $\varinu_{k}$ are updated as follows:

 where $N_{k} := \sum_{i=1}^{N} \variz_{i,k}$ and $\xbar_{k} := \frac{1}{N_{k}} \sum_{i=1}^{N} \variz_{i,k} \cdot \phi\rbr{x_{i}, k}$.